 Gallbladder pain location is typically in the upper-middle stomach area or the upper right abdominal quadrant.
 The pain comes and goes in attacks (often related to heavy meals).

 Back pain from gallbladder attacks is often located between the shoulder blades or behind the right shoulder (behind the tip of the right scapula) (reference).

 Less common sites of gallbladder pain (biliary colics) include chest pain and lower abdominal pain.

 Learn more about the usual and unusual gallbladder symptoms.

 2. Can gallbladder pain be in your back only?

 It is not typical for gallbladder pain to affect your back only without abdominal pain.
 Back pain is a site of spread (radiation) and is not the primary site of gallbladder pain.

-However, in few cases of biliary colics, back pain can be more noticeable than the upper-right and the upper-mid abdominal pain. feeling a little discomfort or pain in the upper abdomen will make back pain from gallstones more prevalent.
+However, in a few cases of biliary colics, back pain can be more noticeable than the upper-right and upper-mid abdominal pain. feeling a little discomfort or pain in the upper abdomen will make back pain from gallstones more prevalent.

 Whether the back pain is due to gallbladder pain or not depends on the context of other associated symptoms.
 The signs with and the signs against gallbladder pain are discussed below.

 3. How to know if back pain is (gallbladder pain)?